 If you don’t qualify for visa free entry, don’t worry – getting the tourist visa is a very simple process!
 Simply google where the nearest Mexican embassy or consulate is, go to their website, and make an appointment with them.
 The website will provide you with a list of documents necessary to apply for the visa, and as long as you have the documents in order and pay the fee, you will likely experience zero hiccups.

 Generally, the documents that you will need are a visa application form, a valid passport, a passport-sized color picture, and documents that prove financial solvency.
 Additionally, you should bring at least one extra copy of each of these documents.
-The official list of documents can be found HERE.
-We have American passports and didn’t need a tourist visa, but we did need to get visas when we applied four our Mexican residency.
+We have American passports and didn’t need a tourist visa, but we did need to get visas when we applied for our Mexican residency.
 We can assure you that the process was seamless and the workers in the local consulate (we went to El Paso, Texas) were very friendly and helpful!

 The Important Part for All Travelers – The FMM Entry Form

 Regardless of your visa needs, you will need to fill out a Mexico FMM card when you enter the country, whether it is by land or by air.
 If you enter via air, your airline will give you this form before you land.
 It is a simple form that asks for your general information, passport/visa information, where you’ll be staying, why you’re visiting, etc. If you enter by land, you will receive the same form but you might have to go a bit out of your way to get it.
 Regardless, you MUST get it or else you will be fined when you exit the country.
 When entering by land, if the form is not handed to you, you should enter the INM office by the border crossing and ask for the FMM form.
 You will be charged around $15 (airlines cover this cost but land-crossers must pay it).